georgia-tech-db/evadb/README.md

 ## How does EvaDB work?

-* Connect EvaDB to your data platform with the USE statement.
+* Connect EvaDB to your database system with the `USE` statement.
 * Write SQL queries with AI functions to get inference results:
    - Pick a pre-trained AI model from Hugging Face, OpenAI, YOLO, PyTorch etc. for generative AI, NLP, and vision applications;
-   - or pick from a variety of state-of-the-art AI engines for classic ML use-cases (classification, regression, etc.);
+   - or pick from a variety of state-of-the-art ML engines for classic ML use-cases (classification, regression, etc.);
-   - or bring your custom model built with any AI framework using CREATE FUNCTION.
+   - or bring your custom model built with any AI/ML framework using `CREATE FUNCTION`.
-* FINETUNE your AI models to achieve better results.
+* `FINETUNE` your AI models to achieve better results.

 Follow the [getting started](https://evadb.readthedocs.io/en/stable/source/overview/getting-started.html) guide with sample data to get on-boarded as fast as possible.